Japan's Hayabusa2 Spacecraft Arrives At Its Asteroid Destination

 Scientists plan to use the impactor tool to extract fresh samples from beneath the asteroid's surface.
 And because the C-type Ryugu is a primitive asteroid, it could be rich in carbon, organic materials and frozen water.
 That means, as JAXA says, studying the asteroid could help "clarify interactions between the building blocks of Earth and the evolution of its oceans and life," as well as to understand more about how the solar system works.

-JAXA has released long-exposure images that draw out Ryugu's features, often depicting it as a grey mass.
+JAXA has released long-exposure images that draw out Ryugu's features, often depicting it as a gray mass.
 But in reality, the asteroid has an intensely dark surface that's known to reflect unusual colors.

 Ryugu is a little over a half-mile in diameter.
-It was discovered in 1999, in an orbit that sometimes sees it travel inside of the Earth's path around the Sun – and also shoots out past Mars' orbit.
+It was discovered in 1999, in an orbit that sometimes sees it travel inside of Earth's path around the sun — and also shoots out past Mars' orbit.
 The asteroid completes its own orbit every 15.5 months.

 Hayabusa2 will spend some 18 months studying Ryugu; it's slated to return to Earth in 2020.

-Hayabusa means "Falcon," and Ryugu means "Dragon's Palace."
+Hayabusa means "falcon," and Ryugu means "dragon's palace."
 The asteroid's name is a reference to a traditional Japanese folk tale about a diving fisherman who visits a magical underwater castle and returns with treasure.

 This is the second Japanese spacecraft bearing that name to visit a target asteroid.
 In 2006, the first Hayabusa craft managed to touch down on the surface of the near-Earth asteroid Itokawa three times — revealing that instead of being a chunk of solid rock, the asteroid was essentially "a bunch of rubble being held together by shared gravity," as NPR's Joe Palca reported.